Skip to main content

 Program Highlights

 Students learn to fly in technically advanced light aircraft: the Diamond DA-20, Piper Archer PA28-181 with Garmin G1000nxi and Piper Seminole PA44.
-Advanced students further their studies of larger aircraft in a state-of-the-art Canadair Regional Jet-700 simulator.
-Students receive a holistic education that includes foundational and advanced courses in flight science and aviation management rounded out by the traditional core classes and elective courses.
+Advanced students further their studies of larger aircraft in a state-of-the-art Boeing 737-Max simulator.
+Students receive a holistic education that includes foundational and advanced courses in flight science and aviation management, rounded out by the traditional core classes and elective courses.

 Additional program highlights include: